vavardan/OCI-DNS-view/Deployment.md

 **Step 2**.
 Update Network Configuration json and add below objects into Network Configuration json.
 Alternatively you can download and use post **Private DNS Network json template** for Hub A model (light option - without OCI Network Firewalls).

-**Private DNS Network json template** consist of the following additional objects, included into Network Configuration:
+**Private DNS Network json template** consist of the following additional objects, which are included into Network Configuration:

     **Configuration objects for Hub VCN:**

 - **1st object**: NSG (Network Security Group) configuration, which then is attached to the HUB DNS Listener.
 This allows required Ingress and Egress traffic for DNS communication with Spoke DNS Forwarders.